NLDInterns2019/nld-pool-league/README.md

 When you are happy with the details, click 'Submit Result' and this will update the league table and fixtures.

+### **Viewing League Table**

+This is positioned on the upper left of the 'Current Season' page.
+It contains all players involved in the current season and is also where a player can see if others have paid their joining fee.
+The columns from left to right are:

+- Position
+- Name
+- Number of games played
+- Number of wins
+- Number of draws
+- Number of losses
+- Points for
+- Points against
+- Form for the last five matches
+- Points
+- Indicator to show if the player has paid their joining fee

 ### **Viewing Fixtures**

 You can find this on the right hand side of the 'Current Season' page.
 By default, the fixtures visible are your own unplayed fixtures.